 The Sig Sauer ROMEO 5 is an affordable red dot sight for just under $150.
 Under normal use, it's perfect for casual use and occasional hard use.
-However there are some noticeable problems and glitches users have encountered.
-Some of the reported issues are based on personal experience and information gathered from online forums.
+However I have noticed users reporting problems and glitches.

 Disclosure: All products have affiliate links for earning commission to support the website when you purchase